-Designated university holidays and breaks are available on the UAB Academic Calendar.
+- Greater than 5 total days absences for personal reasons (any absence that does not fall under the UAB DPT Excused Absence List) or absences occurring without prior approval may be considered a violation of core abilities and may result in referral of the student to the Student Performance Review Committee - UAB Holidays and Semester BreaksDesignated university holidays and breaks are available on the UAB Academic Calendar.
 The semester class schedule will be emailed to all students prior to the beginning of each term.
 Revised schedules will be emailed to all students as needed and posted on the shared drive.